uilsonbonfim/data-visualization/README.txt

 ############################################################

-2) install pandas, matplot and mpld3 libraries.
+2) Install pandas, matplot and mpld3 libraries.
 Copy the codes and paste in your terminal:

 1) pip install pandas